 For the Half Marathon, each finisher will be awarded a finishers medal.
 Additionally, there will be an overall male and female veteran winner, overall male and female winner, and age bracket winners for both the Half Marathon and 5K.

-Kids Race finishers will receive a participation ribbon and age bracket awards.
+Kids Race finishers will receive age bracket awards.

 Overall Male and Female winners for the Half Marathon will receive a $200 cash prize as well.